 Vanilla sugar is common in Europe and some parts of the Middle East, like Israel.

 It is made from vanilla beans sitting in sugar, vanilla bean powder mixed with sugar, or sugar mixed with vanilla extract.

 In some countries, like Italy, you can also find vanilla powdered sugar which is used for confections.

 Vanilla paste is generally a specialty item.
 It is a thick paste that contains a blend of the scraped-out vanilla pod seeds and vanilla extract.

 You can use it as you do vanilla extract and it will leave flakes of vanilla bean like you see in vanilla bean ice cream.

-Imitation Vanilla, otherwise known as artificial vanilla, is made from synthetic vanilla.
+Imitation Vanilla, otherwise known as artificial vanilla or vanilla essence, is made from synthetic vanilla.

 This is the compound that naturally occurs in vanilla beans and gives it its flavor.